GiovanH/unofficial-homestuck-collection/MODDING.md

     footnotes: "./footnotes.json"
 ```

+Footnotes are not supported on fullscreen flash pages like EndOfHS or Game Over.

 Aside: Internally, there is no such thing as a `FootnoteScope`.
 Instead the parser constructs explicit maps of footnotes, computing inheritance at load time.

 ### Vue Hooks